diffix/reference/docs/computing noise.md

 yield a count of 4 for each AID instance individually (or a sum of `7.5 + 7.5 + 8 + 7 = 30`) instead of
 8 (or 60), which would reflect reality much better.

-For this to be safe, tables with multiple AIDs must have a filter applied to them that removes any row with one or more missing AID values.
-More about this later.

 #### Additional processing

 During the per AID aggregation step (ahead of anonymization), whenever the AID value or AID value set is `null`